 The Mission of the Office of Homebound Instruction Services is to provide a seamless transition for each student that qualifies for homebound services, while supporting their instructional program by providing high quality teachers, individualized curriculum and resources, and consistent and efficient practices that support student engagement and connectedness.

-Loudoun County Public Schools’ homebound instruction support program is designed to provide continuity of educational services between the classroom and home/hospital for students who must be confined due to a medical need, either physical or psychological, that contraindicates school attendance for a limited period of time.
-Homebound services are for student illness/injury only; services are not to compensate for absences related to family care or illness.
-Homebound is not to be used to make up work missed by the student prior to eligibility or compensate for previous absences, nor is it intended to replace the regular school program.
-Services are provided only when Loudoun County Public Schools (LCPS) is in session.
+Loudoun County Public Schools (LCPS) Homebound Instruction Program is designed to provide continuity of educational services between the classroom and home/hospital for students who must be confined due to a medical need either physical or psychological, that contraindicates school attendance for a limited period of time.

 To be eligible for homebound services, the student must be actively enrolled in a Loudoun County public school.
 In cases where it is medically projected that a student will miss three consecutive weeks or longer of classroom instruction because of a medical condition or procedure, a request may be submitted for consideration if it is determined that the student cannot otherwise attend with accommodations.

 Every effort will be made to ensure academic progress; however, course credit must still be earned according to class requirements.
 Priority will be given to the core academic subjects of math, science, social science, and English.
 Specialty classes (i.e. those requiring labs, special facilities or equipment) may not be comparable and elective courses are not guaranteed.
 For secondary students, World Language, economics and personal finance may be supported during the final two years of education, if required by a student to graduate from LCPS.

 In order for your student to be considered for Homebound services, the following process should be followed: